Addressing mental health disorders & addiction in one cohesive program.

 The program is evidence-based using various modalities to treat the patient.
 MSWC will use the following modalities:

-• Prolonged Exposure - A form of behavioral therapy and cognitive behavioral therapy designed to treat PTSD, characterized by re-experiencing the traumatic event through remembering it and engaging with it, rather than avoiding the memories of the events.
+A form of behavioral therapy and cognitive-behavioral therapy designed to treat PTSD, characterized by re-experiencing the traumatic event through remembering it and engaging with it, rather than avoiding the memories of the events.

-• Seeking Safety - A present-focused therapy that helps clients attain safety from trauma, PTSD and substance abuse by emphasizing coping skills, grounding techniques, and education.
+A present-focused therapy that helps clients attain safety from trauma, PTSD, and substance abuse by emphasizing coping skills, grounding techniques, and education.

-• Accelerated Resolution Therapy - ART is an effective form of cognitive behavioral therapy.
+ART is an effective form of cognitive behavioral therapy.
 Patients who undergo ART have reported significant improvement in their symptoms in as little as 1 to 5 sessions.
-ART is an evidence-based treatment for PTSD and depression and has also shown promising results for individuals with phobias, panic, anxiety, and other malfunctioning behavior that disrupts general functioning and wellbeing.
+ART is an evidence-based treatment for PTSD and depression and has also shown promising results for individuals with phobias, panic, anxiety, and other malfunctioning behavior that disrupts general functioning and well-being.
 ART has been recognized by the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Registry of Evidence-Based Programs and Practices, as well.

-It is our desire at Mount Sinai to meet our patients where they are, build rapport, and provide a safe environment where you can engage in the deep work of recovery from trauma.
-We also help our patients experience a sustained healthy lifestyle that will produce wholeness, purpose, improved relationships, and overall wellness.
+We meet our patients where they are, build rapport, and provide a safe space, helping them experience a sustained healthy lifestyle that will produce wholeness, purpose, improved relationships, and overall wellness.

 At Mount Sinai, our team is here to help you see the bright and rich future available for you on the other side of recovery.
 We accomplish this by guiding you through your addiction treatment journey and providing the services and support you need to feel better.